Himujjal/nvim/README.md

 gpnvim is such a cool plugin

-So gp.nvim is a great tool and that is what's going to augment our workflow and make sure that we are fast in track with AI. with the power of nvim and gp.nvim, we can unlock the full potential of AI-assisted development.
+So `gp.nvim` is a great tool and that is what's going to augment our workflow and make sure that we are fast in track with AI. with the power of `nvim` and `gp.nvim`, we can unlock the full potential of AI-assisted development.